huzarh/dwaqwfq/README.md

 2. **Model Training**: Trains a RandomForest classifier on the extracted features.
 3. **Inference**: Uses the trained model to predict speakers for new audio files.
 4. **Pipeline**: Orchestrates the entire process from training to inference.
-5. **Speaker Identification**: Identifies the speaker of a single audio file using the trained model.

 ## System Requirements